 8. ‘I Can’t Track the ROI of Video, So Why Bother’

 Video is still an emerging tool in the modern marketer’s toolkit so it’s not going to be perfect.
 But that doesn’t mean there isn’t a solution to track video’s value and return on investment (ROI).

 Video metrics give marketers the power to improve.
 Track views, attention spans, and click-through rates (CTR) to identify which videos work, and whether they help generate leads, break into key accounts, build pipeline, or drive revenue.

 More and more, we’re seeing technology emerge that makes tracking video easier.
 And organizations are adopting it.
-More than one third (36%) of businesses now use some sort of video analytics to track content effectiveness, according to The State of Video Report.
+The majority (73%) of businesses now use some sort of video analytics to track content effectiveness, according to The State of Video Report.

 Having the ability to measure your videos, increases your ROI—no surprise there, right?